-Stock market today: Asia up, Europe lower after US rate hike
+Stock market today: Regional banks drag US futures lower

 A report Wednesday suggested the job market may be in better shape than expected.
 ADP, a payroll processor, said hiring by private employers accelerated much more last month than forecast.
 That could raise expectations for the federal government’s hiring report on Friday.

+Coming later Thursday is the government’s weekly report on unemployment claims, which have inched higher in recent weeks.

-In energy markets, benchmark U.S. crude advanced 34 cents to $68.94 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude was essentially unchanged early Thursday on the New York Mercantile Exchange.
 The contract plunged $3.06 on Wednesday to $68.60.
-Brent crude, the price basis for international oil trading, gained 60 cents to $72.93 per barrel in London.
+Brent crude, the price basis for international oil trading, gained 21 cents to $72.54 per barrel in London.
 It fell $2.99 the previous session to $72.33.